El Modena High School Cheerleading

 • Group 1 – Coaches & Athletes: Practice info, individual updates, scheduling, communication with Coaches and athletes among themselves.

-• Group 2 – Coaches & Parents: Weekly updates and important announcements and information from Boosters to Parents.
+• Group 2 – Coaches & Parents: Weekly updates, important announcements, and information from Boosters to Parents.

 Athletes must use BAND to communicate with coaches, including reporting absences or conflicts.
 Timely responses to coach messages are expected.
 Coaches may also use email as a secondary communication tool with parents/guardians.